Q: What is the difference between a clipper and a limiter?

 This means you can *most of the time* get your track(s) to commercial volume while preventing unwanted distortion or artefacts.

-A limiter is essentially a compressor with an extremely high ratio and very fast attack times.
+A limiter is essentially a compressor plugin with an extremely high ratio and very fast attack times.
 If you want anything really loud, without distortion – use a limiter.

 You can use limiters in the sound design process to keep things sounding loud, use them on vocals and also for mastering.
 The most common use is mastering, but don't be afraid to try them out on anything that sounds low in volume.